precice/dumux-adapter/docker/README.md

 - `ARG DUNEVERSION=2.9`: DUNE version.
 Available in all recipes.
 - `ARG DUMUXVERSION=3.7`: DuMuX version.
 Available in all recipes.
 - `ARG PRECICEVERSION=3.0.0`: preCICE version.
 Available only in "large" and "slim" (use branch name e.g. "v3.0.0" or "develop") recipes.
-- `ARG PRECICEUBUNTU=focal`: preCICE target platform (here, Ubuntu Focal Fossa).
+- `ARG PRECICEUBUNTU=jammy`: preCICE target platform (here, Ubuntu Jammy Jellyfish).
 Available only in "large" recipe.

 If one wants to build a "slim" image using DUNE 2.9, DuMuX from the current master branch and preCICE 3.0.0 one could call it with the following command: